Takuya Sugi

-Takuya Sugi (杉卓也, Sugi Takuya) is a Japanese professional wrestler from Shizuoka.
+Takuya Sugi (杉卓也, Sugi Takuya) is a Japanese professional wrestler.
 He currently works in Pro Wrestling Zero1 (Zero1) as Sugi (stylized in all capital letters), but he has used many aliases, most commonly Yoshitsune and Sugi, through his career in many Japanese promotions.
 He is mainly known for his high-flying abilities.

 Early life

 He was born on October 6, 1983, the son of businesswoman Hiroko Sugi.
 He became interested in professional wrestling by influence of his older brother, becoming a fan of New Japan Pro Wrestling stars Antonio Inoki and Riki Choshu, as well as Keiji Muto, Masahiro Chono and Shinya Hashimoto.
 He trained in the same judo dojo as Shingo Suzuki, who later also became a professional wrestler under the ring name Raicho.
 When he finally became a wrestler, Sugi desired to wrestle in a power-based wrestling style, but his small frame and talent for acrobatics forced him to become a high-flying wrestler.